ekernf01/network_collection/README.md

 ### Source data

-Source URL's, citations, and descriptions are given in the [metadata file](https://github.com/ekernf01/network_collection/blob/main/networks/published_networks.csv).
+Source URL's, citations, and descriptions are given in `networks/published_networks.csv`.
 The setup is not fully automated, but large parts of it are, and scripts are given in the `setup` folder (start with `main.R`).
 A few notes on specific networks:

 - For CellOracle, I installed the package, which ships with a default base network.
 Then there's a setup script that does the formatting and gzipping.
 No point-and-click downloads needed.
 - Networks from FNTM and Humanbase were subsetted to retain only edges with posterior probability over 50%.
 See setup script; no point-and-click downloads needed.